 How Does Geothermal Energy Work?

 In most cases, geothermal energy is used to heat water either deep within the earth’s crust or on the surface.
-As the water evaporates, it creates steam to power turbines that transform the kinetic energy into electricity.
+As the water evaporates from a geothermal resevoir, it creates steam to power turbines that transform the kinetic energy into electricity.

 Accessing this energy, however, is somewhat limited.
 No matter where you dig, you’ll eventually find a viable source of heat for a potential geothermal system.
 But our current technology limits us only to places where pieces of the earth’s crust — also called tectonic plates — meet.
 These are where geothermal energy is most easily accessible to us.